verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

-Additionally, a [[ref: VPR]] provides a **DID Directory**, a simple list of service identifiers (DIDs).
+Additionally, a [[ref: VPR]] provides a [[ref: DID directory]], a simple repository of service identifiers (DIDs).

-Any account registered in the VPR can add a DID to the DID Directory.
+Any account registered in the VPR can add a [[ref: DID]] to the [[ref: DID directory]].

 This directory is intended to be **crawled by indexers**, which resolve the listed DIDs, identify associated [[ref: verifiable services]], and index them.

-Indexers may expose this data through APIs for querying the indexed services or use it to build a **Verifiable Service search engine**.
+Indexers may expose this data through APIs for querying the indexed services or use it to build a search engine for querying the database of indexed [[ref: verifiable services]].

 ### Conformance